knowledge-ruby/knowledge-ssm/README.md

 # Knowledge Ssm

-This is the SSM adapter for knowledge gem.
+This is the official AWS SSM adapter for knowledge gem.

 ## Disclaimer

 The full documentation is currently being written.
-You should be able to find a better documentation in a few hours.
+You should be able to find a better documentation in a few hours or days.

 Waiting for the full documentation, you can have a look at the code which is already well-documented.

+Have a look to the [wiki](https://github.com/knowledge-ruby/knowledge-ssm/wiki) too.

 ## Installation